porsche-design-system/porsche-design-system/packages/components/src/components/text-list/text-list.usage.md

 - Stick to a homogeneous writing structure and style within one list.
 - Use sentence-style capitalization for each list item capitalizing only the first letter.

-### Don’t:
+### Don't:

-- Don’t exceed two hierarchy levels in Text Lists.
+- Don't exceed two hierarchy levels in Text Lists.
-- Don’t mix active with passive voice or declarative with imperative sentences within one list.
+- Don't mix active with passive voice or declarative with imperative sentences within one list.